Prohect/sql_frontend/README.md

 ### Waiting for Maven to Download Dependencies

 1. After the project is imported, IntelliJ IDEA will automatically start downloading all project dependencies using Maven.
-2. You can see a progress bar at the right side of the bottom navigation bar, indicating the download process.
+2. You can see a progress bar on the right side of the bottom navigation bar, indicating the download process.

 ## Building Modules